 This makes testing drivers who used marijuana the night before or three weeks ago hard to differentiate by urine or saliva tests alone.

 A driver who uses legal marijuana on a weekend could potentially lose their job if they are tested the following week, which still needs to be addressed.
 To complicate things further, marijuana is now legal in 11 states, with 20 more introducing legislation for legalization.

 The ATA’s Approach to Legalized Marijuana

-To accurately determine levels of impairments and get finer testing results, restrictions on marijuana research need to be lifted, because legalization is going to continue to present potentially detrimental challenges to both carriers and drivers alike.
+To accurately determine levels of impairment and get finer testing results, restrictions on marijuana research need to be lifted because legalization is going to continue to present potentially detrimental challenges to both carriers and drivers alike.